LukasDrinkwater/LukasDrinkwater/README.md

 - 👀 I’m interested in Javascript, HTML, CSS, SQL, React, express, nodejs, mongoDB/mongoose
 - 🌱 I'm currently working as a software support engineer and learning HMTL, CSS, Javascript and NODEJS with the aim of working as a front end developer.

+Take a look at some of my current projects: https://github.com/LukasDrinkwater/project-wheres-waldo-photo-tagging - Test out the app here: https://poetic-alfajores-d4b387.netlify.app/

 https://github.com/LukasDrinkwater/project-blog

 https://github.com/LukasDrinkwater/project-memory-card

 - 💞️ I’m looking to collaborate on ...